geoffroypeeters/deeplearning-101-audiomir_book/_build/html/_sources/intro.md

 ## Organisation of the book

-The first part of the book, **Tasks** describe a subset of typical audio-based MIR tasks.
+The first part of the book, **"Tasks"**, describes a subset of typical audio-based MIR tasks.
-To facilitate the reading of the book, we follow a similar structure to describe each of the audio-based MIR task we consider.
+To facilitate the reading of the book, we follow a similar structure to describe each of the audio-based MIR tasks we consider.
 We describe in turn:
-- What is the **goal** of the task ?
+- the **goal** of the task
+- the performance measures used to **evaluate** the task
-- What are the perfomrance measures for the task, how is the task **evaluated** ?
+- the popular **datasets** used for the task \
-- What are the popular **datasets** for the taslk (used to train system or evaluate the performances of)
+*(Datasets can be used to train system or evaluate the performances of a system.)*
-- How we can solve it using **deep learning**.
-This part refers to bricks that are described individually in the second part of the book.
+- how we can solve the task using **deep learning**. \
+*(This part refers to bricks that are described individually in the second part of the book.*)

-The second pat of the book, **Deep Learning Bricks**, described each brick individually.
+The second pat of the book, **"Deep Learning Bricks"**, describes each brick individually.
-We have chosen to separate the description of the bricks from the tasks in which they can be used to emphasise the fact that the same brick can be used for several tasks.
+We have chosen to separate the description of the bricks from the tasks in which they can be used in order to emphasise the fact that the same brick can be used for several tasks.
-We want also to emphasise the fact that those are just bricks.

 ![concept1](/images/main_concept1.png)

+**Figure** Overall description of task in terms of goal/evaluation/datasets/model

 ## Simplifying the development

 To make our life easier and **facilitate the reading of the code of the notebooks** we will rely on the following elements.
 - for **datasets** (audio and annotations): .hdf5 (for audio) and .pyjama (for annotations), described below
-- for **deep learning**: pytorch (a python library for deep learning)
+- for **deep learning**: [pytorch](https://pytorch.org/) (a python library for deep learning)
   - for the dataset/dataloader
   - for the models, the losses, the optimizers
-- for **training**: torchlighning (a library which stands on top of pytorch and which facilitates training and deployment of models)
+- for **training**: [pytorch-lighning](https://lightning.ai/docs/pytorch/stable/) (a library added to pytorch that makes it easier/faster to train and deploy models)